Moddable-OpenSource/moddable/documentation/xs/preload.md

 In the future XS may support storing additional built-in objects in flash memory.

 These objects cannot be stored in flash.
-However, they maybe used at during preload as long as they do not need to be stored.
+However, they maybe used during preload as long as they do not need to be stored.
 The following examples uses the `Date` object to save the time when the module is loaded in a static property of the class.

 	class Stamped {
 	}